-The Swiss began to arrive in Australia just a few years after the founding of the first settlement in the area of Sydney in 1788.
-The first major emigration of Swiss began in 1839 with the appointment of Charles Joseph La Trobe as Superintendant and subsequently Lieutenant Governor of Victoria.
-Through his contacts many wine growers from the Neuchâtel region and the Bernese Lake District began to emigrate, helping to make Victoria an important wine growing region.
-During the 19thcentury gold rush some 2,000 prospectors emigrated from canton Ticino.
+The Swiss began to arrive in Australia just a few years after the founding of the first settlement in the Sydney area in 1788.
+The first major wave of Swiss immigrants started in 1839 when Charles Joseph La Trobe was appointed Superintendant and subsequently Lieutenant Governor of Victoria.
+He had married a Swiss woman, Sophie de Montmollin, who accompanied him to Australia.
+Through his contacts many wine growers from the Neuchâtel region and the Bernese Three Lakes Region began to emigrate, helping to make Victoria an important wine growing region.
+During the 19th century gold rush some 2,000 prospectors emigrated to Australia from the canton of Ticino.

-Towards the end of the 19th century Australia became increasingly attractive to traders and artisans from German-speaking Switzerland.
-In the second half of the 20th century emigration was at a more individual level.
+Towards the end of the 19th century, Australia became more attractive to traders and artisans from German-speaking Switzerland In the second half of the 20th century emigration was at a more individual level.
 Many of the new arrivals settled in Sydney and Melbourne.

 Switzerland opened a consulate in Sydney in 1855 and the following year in Melbourne.
-Between 1879 and 1918 a consulate was opened in Adelaide, and between 1889 and 1993 in Brisbane.
-Diplomatic relations between the two countries were initiated in 1961, when Switzerland opened an embassy in Canberra.
-The Australian embassy in Berlin is also accredited to Switzerland.
-The Australian Consulate General is located in Geneva.
-In 2012 an honorary consulate was opened in Zurich.
+Diplomatic relations between the two countries were initiated in 1961, when Switzerland opened an embassy in Australia.